Dallas Theater Center to Stage CLYBOURNE PARK in Rep with A RAISIN IN THE SUN, 10/4-27

 Dallas Theater Center has announced the regional premiere of Clybourne Park, running in rotating rep with A Raisin in the Sun, to launch the theater's 55th season.
 Clybourne Park will be directed by DTC Associate Artistic Director Joel Ferrell.
-Clybourne Park begins with a Pay-What-You-Can performance tonight, October 4 and runs through Sunday, October 27 at the Dee and Charles Wyly Theatre in the AT&T Performing Arts Center.
+Clybourne Park begins with a Pay-What-You-Can performance on Friday, October 4 and runs through Sunday, October 27 at the Dee and Charles Wyly Theatre in the AT&T Performing Arts Center.
 Tickets to Clybourne Park are on sale now and can be purchased online at www.DallasTheaterCenter.org or by phone at (214) 880-0202.

 "Clybourne Park explores the great changes that have occurred culturally and politically since 1959, when A Raisin in the Sun premiered and desegregation was occurring," says DTC Artistic Director Kevin Moriarty.
 "All these years later, many people still remain deeply uncomfortable discussing ongoing racial tensions.
 In Clybourne Park the audience confronts recognizable characters who hide behind politically correct conversations that barely cover up, but don't resolve, the deeply embedded challenges of the racial divide, which makes for a very smart, very relevant and, at times, very funny evening of theater."